josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

 ## Sections and subsections

-A CV needs several sections, for example ‘Employment history’, ‘Skills’ and so on.
+A CV needs several sections, for example 'Employment history', 'Skills' and so on.
 The standard LaTeX `\section` is the best choice of logical mark up for these, but the appearance is going to be wrong without adjustment.
 Taking some inspiration from the [CurVe](https://ctan.org/pkg/curve) class, and using the abilities of [`titlesec`](https://ctan.org/pkg/titlesec) and [`xcolor`](https://ctan.org/pkg/xcolor), the output can be customised to give something much more pleasing for a CV.
 I use

 <!-- {% raw %} -->
 ```latex